hashicorp/terraform-provider-azurerm/website/docs/r/gallery_application_version.html.markdown

 ---

-* `config_file_name` - (Optional) Specifies the name of the config file on the VM.
+* `config_file` - (Optional) Specifies the name of the config file on the VM.
 Changing this forces a new resource to be created.

 * `enable_health_check` - (Optional) Should the Gallery Application reports health.
 Defaults to `false`.